data301-2021-winter1/project-group36-project/README.md

 - Are there specific states that have a higher prevalence of cardiovascular disease or affliction over time?

-- What percentage of disease occurs in marginalized groups?

 - Has healthcare knowledge development impacted rates of cardiovascular disease?

-- How has reprsentation, by race, gender, and poverty relation, changed over time (in relation to state level healthcare benefits and coverage)?

-- Are the changes in representation related to the state?
-If so, are they consistent with changes in state population?

 These are not the only questions we seek to answer, but they will hopefully suffice as a general framework for this study.
 All in all, this study will not provide a comprehensive breakdown of the American healthcare system in its entirety; be that as it may, our observations of state level healthcare benefits and coverage is intended to equip readers with a clear understanding of Medicare-Medicaid and its overall effectiveness/impact.
 Ideally, it will also reveal its shortcomings, and potential target areas for improvement.